-Dr. Magno is a Trustee of the ADR Institute.
-He is likewise the President of the Philippine Political Science Association.
-Concurrently, he is the Director of De La Salle University-Robredo Institute of Governance and an Associate Professor of Political Science in De La Salle University.
+Dr. Magno is the Executive Director of De La Salle University Institute of Governance and an Associate Professor of Political Science in De La Salle University.
 His expertise includes Political Science, Development Studies and Comparative Politics.
 Most of his papers include research on policy analysis, local government, local development and environmental studies.
+He was former President of the Philippine Political Science Association.
 He earned his Bachelor of Arts and Masters in Political Science at the University of the Philippines.
 He obtained his Ph.D. in Political Science at the University of Hawaii.

 Dr. Carlos Primo C. David

-Dr. Carlos Primo C. David is a Trustee of the ADR Institute, whose area of expertise is Global Environment and Energy.
-He is a licensed geologist and professor of Geology and Environmental Science in the University of the Philippines.
+Dr. Carlos Primo C. David is a licensed geologist and professor of Geology and Environmental Science in the University of the Philippines.
 He is a project leader of the Department of Science and Technology’s Project NOAH.
 He graduated with a degree in Geology and earned his Masters in Geology at the University of the Philippines.
 He obtained his Ph.D.at Stanford University with a degree on Environmental Science and Geology.
 Dr. David is also the Executive Director of Department of Science and Technology’s Philippine Council for Industry, Energy and Emerging Technology Research and Development.

 Dr. Renato De Castro